jiephe/like_libuv/README.md

 # like_libuv
-one windows tcp server with single thread like libuv
+one simple windows tcp server with single thread like libuv.